-Philp Graves writes, “The
+Philp Graves writes, “The roll call of

 Page 28.
 Panel 4.
 “Metal bayonets: they don’t bend.
 It’s the worker on each end.”
 Saul Taylor writes, “"Metal bayonets, they don't bend: it's the worker on each end..." a reference to the First World War era anti-war slogan "'a bayonet is a weapon with a worker at each end".”

 Page 29.
 Panel 1.
 This picture of Mina’s League was seen in Century: 1969.

 Panel 6. email@example.com writes, “Duff Beer is again seen in the stand as well as ZapApple Energy Drink.”
 Zap Apple Energy drink is a reference to the zap apples of the “Family Appreciation Day” episode of My Little Pony.

 Page 30.
 Panel 1.
 The poster is of British superhero Crash Britanus.

 Panel 3.
 Pádraig Ó Méalóid writes, “That’s the chest symbol of Ace Hart the Atom Man, from Superthriller (aka Super Thriller Comic), published by Foldes/World.
 The numbering on Superthriller started at #5, so Ace Hart first appeared in the second issue, #6 in 1947 or 1948.”

 Page 32.
 Panel 1.
 “Who dat Ninja 3?
 Trace- Jorda-“ is a reference to Tracey Jordan, from the American tv show 30 Rock.
 Richard Pachter notes that the Tracey Jordan poster is actually in 3D.